ngs-docs/2018-cicese-metatranscriptomics/docs/index.md

 Environmental Metatranscriptomics, Nov 2018
 ======

-These are the online materials for the environmental metatranscriptomics workshop run at [CICESE](https://www.cicese.edu.mx/).
+These are the online materials for the environmental metatranscriptomics workshop to be run at [CICESE](https://www.cicese.edu.mx/).

 This workshop runs under a [Code of Conduct](code-of-conduct.md).
 Please respect it and be excellent to each other!